paul1956/CareLink/README.md

 - 12/17/2022

 ## What's New in this release
+New in 3.5.7.18
+- Add support for more Manual Mode Featured
+- Improve error handling

 New in 3.5.7.17
 - Update NuGet packages
 - Fix Off by 1 in FromUnixTime